 2004: In 2004 Dr. McFetridge's first book on Peak States of Consciousness was published, based on the research work over the previous decade.
 Dr. Pellicer and Dr. McFetridge gave their first training focused on this topic that same year.
 Also during this year, due to their research work on hemophilia, they realized that trauma techniques were actually working on epigenetic damage to the histone sheaths of genes, inhibiting gene expression.
 The same year we also published The Basic Whole-Hearted Healing Manual, which was the text we used in our trauma training classes.

 Our very first peak states training at the Trillium retreat center in Oregon USA in 2004.

 2005: In the second half of the decade, the volunteers at the Institute began to teach more and more professional courses in North America as well as in Europe and Australia.
 Although these courses were designed for therapists who were treating clients, the research staff used these trainings to help them test their understanding of subcellular and developmental psychobiology and its applications.
 Hence, they put extreme safety protocols in place, and therapists signed agreements to not use or share material the Institute staff felt was still too untested for clients.

-A gathering of researchers on Hornby Island, BC 2006
+A week-long meeting of researchers on Hornby Island, BC Canada in 2006

 2006: The Institute also started a certification program.
 Nemi Nath, the past president of the World Breathwork Federation, joined the Institute and worked on this project.
 Unlike most certification programs, it was designed to help these unusual therapists stay updated in the rapidly changing discoveries and techniques.
 And because this whole field was so new and experimental, it also allowed the Institute's newly formed worldwide clinics to act as a backup support structure for those therapists using these new approaches to healing.